tachiyomiorg/website/src/help/guides/source-problems.md

 If it's not just you, go to [everyone is having this problem](#everyone-is-having-this-problem).

 ### It only happens to me
-You may be getting a CAPTCHA, may have been IP-banned, or some other counter-measure that website owners deploy against programs like Tachiyomi.
+You may be getting a **CAPTCHA**, may have been IP-banned, or some other counter-measure that website owners deploy against programs like **Tachiyomi**.
 If that is the case, there is probably nothing that can be done about that.
-Some of them (like CAPTCHA) have to be manually solved, some are temporary (IP bans).
+Some of them (like **CAPTCHA**) have to be manually solved, some are temporary (IP bans).

 **Workarounds that can lower chance of it happening again:**
 * Don't use downloads with the source.